Why Claims Are Denied

 Statistics show that individuals who hire an experienced New York Social Security Disability attorney are far more likely to prevail on appeal or get their application accepted the first time around.
 If you're in a position to ask for legal help, do so - don't "go it alone" in a system you're not qualified to deal with.

-The experienced New York SSI denial lawyers of Wingate, Russotti, Shapiro & Halperin, LLP have a proven track record with denied Social Security Disability claims.
+The experienced New York SSI denial lawyers of Wingate, Russotti, Shapiro, Moses & Halperin, LLP have a proven track record with denied Social Security Disability claims.
 We'd like to help you - just call (212) 986-7353 today for a free consultation and more information from a Social Security lawyer.